vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

 The vCenter Server instance to which you deploy the VCH must match the specifications listed in the prerequisites.

 **Prerequisites**

 * Deploy the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
-* Download the vSphere Integrated Containers Engine bundle, `vic_1.2.x-version.tar.gz`, from https://<i>vic_appliance_address</i>:9443 and unpack it on your working machine.
+* In a Web browser, go to https://<i>vic_appliance_address</i>:9443, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on your working machine.
 If you configured the appliance to use a different port for the file server, replace 9443 with the appropriate port.
 * Create or obtain a vCenter Server instance with the following configuration:
   * One datacenter
   * One cluster with two ESXi hosts and DRS enabled.
 You can use nested ESXi hosts for this example.